MarcosDanielTorres/Pya1M/README.md

 - GUI
     - ./src/gui

-Both were made from scratch using just pygame for the graphics library.
+Both were made from scratch using just pygame for the graphics library (including buttons, toolbar, hover effects, drawing tiles, etc).

 ![Alt Text](https://im2.ezgif.com/tmp/ezgif-2-18fcffe5f8d3.gif)

 # Level Editor
 The main purpose of this editor is to export maps in a format that can be understood in every game I do.
-So basically I thought of a specific square on the map as an object, which contains a tiles information, the texture, a boolean, a code, and the layers where it belongs (this object is called a MapSquare).
-TODO
+So basically I thought of a specific square on the map as an object called a MapSquare:
-Format of the map:
+Every MapSquare contains the index of the img (based on a specific tileset, for example the third image in the tileset would have index 2) to be used in every layer (layers not implemented yet, the code that identifies the MapSquare (useful for map transitions, traps, etc) and if its passable meaning that a player can go through it.
+Note: a tile may be passable but when collided with, a response should occur. i.e: the player colliding with a coin.
-Every MapSquare in the map (contaning the information of a specific tile) will be saved in a csv-like format, ie: every MapSquare will be separated by a comma (See illustration below)
+## Format of the map:

-TODO
+Every MapSquare in the map will be saved in a csv-like format, ie: every MapSquare will be separated by a comma (See illustration below).
+In the form of: tile_index;code;passable

 Current Features:
 Place tiles on the grid.